dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ### Rust combined with C
 Rust does not have an official interface/abstraction for using memory maps, but there exists a few open source libraries created by the community.
 Rust's package management system is called cargo and use the crates as as the packages.
-This implementation uses `memmap` version `0.7.0`.
+This uses a crate called `memmap` (version `0.7.0`).
 This library was chosen based on the fact that it had the most stars on Github.
 The abstraction provided by the external libraries are not extensive compared to the using the native C, meaning that the setting for the map is not as customizable.

 Rust have the ability to call directly into C files, and you also have the ability to use most of the c standard library inline by using the `libc`- library/crate.
 This means we can access functions like `mlock` and `mlockall`. `show example`.
 But rusts memory safety can not guarantee the result of these function so it forces us we need to use the "unsafe" keyword.
 Overall this means that we can use both rust functions and c functions as we please, but we cant guarantee what is going to happen.